jfpalchak/cranberry/README.md

 #### 🛰️ Install Cranberry API

-This application relies upon the CranberryAPI for all data and user authentication.
+This application relies on the CranberryAPI for all data and user authentication.
 In order to properly run this web app, you'll need to install its API.

-You can find the repository containing the documentation with instructions for setup and installation here:
+You can find the repository containing the necessary files and documentation, with instructions for setup and installation, here:

 * [CranberryAPI v1.0](https://github.com/jfpalchak/CranberryAPI.git)